Invenio Principles and Purpose

 We strive to make decisions openly and by consensus, though ultimately CERN represented by the Invenio product manager has the final say on all decisions in the project.
 In particular this means that there is no formal voting procedure for Invenio.

 Leaders drive decision making

-- facilitating an open constructive discussion around a decision that matches the level of importance and impact of a decision,
+- facilitating an open constructive discussion around a decision that matches the level of importance and the impact of a decision;

-- striving for reaching consensus on a decision and ensuring relevant other members are aware and included on the decision,
+- striving to reach consensus on a decision and ensuring all relevant members are aware and included on the decision;

-- coordinating the decision with the Invenio leadership (product manager, architects and coordinators),
+- coordinating the decision with the Invenio leadership (product manager, community manager, and architects); and

 Leaders implement decisions